abbreviatedman/pursuit-recommendations/pitch.md

 #### by Colin Jaffe

-With recommendations for these student and the curriculum in general.
+With recommendations for these students and the curriculum in general.

 ---